-Psoriasis affects an estimated 40% of adults and 50-80% of adolescents, and is thought to be hereditary, and As many as 80% of people having flare-ups report a recent emotional trauma, such as a new job or the death of a loved one.
+Psoriasis affects an estimated 40% of adults and 50-80% of adolescents, and is thought to be hereditary.
+In addition, many as 80% of people having flare-ups report a recent emotional trauma, such as a new job or the death of a loved one.

-Psoriasis is a skin condition with many easy-to-spot signs.
-Most types of psoriasis flare-up in cycles.
+There are many easy-to-spot sign with this skin condition.
+Commonly, most types of psoriasis flare-up in cycles.
 Often, a person would experience their symptoms a few weeks or months at a time.
 After these flare-ups, these symptoms would then subside for a period of time.
 Indicators of psoriasis include the following symptoms:

 Patches of Red and Irritated Skin: These patches have loose silvery scales covering them.
 If left untreated, they can either crack or bleed.
 It is this scaly type of rash that is a characteristic of psoriasis.